yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## advanced-extensible 📁
 Command-line tool for managing or interacting with related tasks.
-* [Emacs](https://www.gnu.org/software/emacs/) [❌ ❌ 🖥️CLI 🖥️TUI] - One of the oldest text editors, free long-standing software project, with a huge amount of functionalities and extensions; implemented and extendable with E-Lisp.
+* [Emacs](https://www.gnu.org/software/emacs/) [❌ ❌ 🖥️CLI/🖥️TUI] - One of the oldest text editors, free long-standing software project, with a huge amount of functionalities and extensions; implemented and extendable with E-Lisp.

 ## gui-easy-editor 📁
 Command-line tool for managing or interacting with related tasks.